JustinRayAngus/PICNIC/docs/source/install/chombo.rst

 Obtaining Chombo
 ----

 Chombo is controlled using svn.
-Checking out Chombo require registering for an anag-repo account at https://anag-repo.lbl.gov.
+Checking out Chombo requires registering for an anag-repo account at https://anag-repo.lbl.gov.
 To check out Chombo:

 .. code-block:: bash